 Earn your Geography and Urban Studies degree at the College of Liberal Arts!
 We offer a major, a minor, an undergraduate certificate, accelerated degree offerings and a double major in GUS and Education.
 Need help getting started?
 Come visit our Academic Advising and Professional Development teams, view your financial aid and scholarship, explore the Fly in Four program, calculate your tuition or view additional resources.

 Bachelor of Arts in Geography and Urban Studies

 Geography and urban studies majors study a wide range of environmental, economic, social and political challenges central to the well-being of billions of people in an urbanizing world.
 GUS students are introduced to urban processes, spatial relations, geospatial technologies–including Geographic Information Systems (GIS)–and qualitative social science research methods.
 These skills prepare students to solve real-world urban problems and address global challenges.

-Learn More about Majoring in Geography and Urban Studies
+Learn More about the BA in Geography and Urban Studies

 Minor in Geography and Urban Studies

 Any student enrolled at Temple University may minor in geography and urban studies to complement their major.
 The 18-credit minor requires students take one gateway course and five electives.